 Florence, the cradle of the Renaissance, was an obvious choice for Mr de Merteuil’s birthday.
 To quote him ” Some people go out for drinks on their Birthday, on mine, I drink art.”
 And what better place to get intoxicated with art than the Uffizi Gallery, home to La Primavera, The Birth of Venus and countless other paintings, that can never leave the walls of the grand museum!

-All our city breaks are planned by Mr de Merteuil with a fastidious care and are therefore absolutely stress-free for me.
-I would like to share with you all some insights of where to stay, eat, drink not only art and what to see in the beautiful city of Florence.
+All our city breaks are planned by Mr de Merteuil with fastidious care and are therefore absolutely stress-free for me.
+I would like to share with you all some insights into where to stay, eat, drink not only art and what to see in the beautiful city of Florence.